opf/mijn-bureau-infra/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/minbzk/mijn-bureau-infra/ci.yaml)
 ![GitHub License](https://img.shields.io/github/license/minbzk/mijn-bureau-infra)

-`MijnBureau` is a collaboration suite build for civil servants.
+`MijnBureau` is a collaboration suite built for civil servants.
 It provides a flexible and secure digital workplace with a strong focus on autonomy.
-The tool includes features such as collaborative document editing, file sharing, chat, video conferencing, and many more tools to support effective teamwork.
+The tool includes features such as collaborative document editing, file sharing, chat, video conferencing, and many other tools to support effective teamwork.

 ## Overview